theotchlx/theotchlx/src/pages/talks/oom-killer.md

 talkers: "Théo Tchilinguirian"
 tags: ["Linux", "Kernel", "Demo"]
 size: 3
+length: 10
 ---

 ## What is this about?

-I gave this ~20mn talk at Polytech Montpellier, during the Polycloud 2024.
+I gave this ~10mn talk at Polytech Montpellier, during the open mic at the Polycloud 2024 conference.
 It's more like a hands-on demonstration of the Linux OOM (Out-Of-Memory) Killer, that is, the mechanism that protects a Linux system against memory overflow.

 ## How does it work?